-In Koslowski group we use numerical tools like finite elements and phase field methods to predict the behavior of materials from atoms to structures.
-We solve multi-physics problems including, mechanical response, thermal transport, phase transformations, fracture, and chemical reactions. https://www.youtube.com/watch?v=ECYqyFspKVI
+We use numerical tools like finite elements and phase field methods to predict the behavior of materials from atoms to structures and solve multi-physics problems including, mechanical response, thermal transport, phase transformations, fracture, and chemical reactions. https://www.youtube.com/watch?v=ECYqyFspKVI

 Our group is part of the following centers at Purdue University: